ToxicStew/media-sorter/README.md

 *OR...*

-you may use media_sorter_custom_output.sh instead if you wish to be prompted to specifiy a custom date/folder output.
+You may use media_sorter_custom_output.sh instead if you wish to be prompted to specifiy a custom date/folder output as follows:

-Example Date Formats
+*Example Date Formats*

 {year}/{month}-{day}-{year} → 2023/01-15-2023
 {year}/{month}/{year}-{month}-{day} → 2023/01/2023-01-15